IB Economics Economic development

 Common characteristics of developing countries.

-1. LOW STANDARDS OF LIVING, characterized by low incomes, inequality, poor health, and inadequate education.
+(low standards of living characterised by low incomes, inequality, poor health, and inadequate education)

-3. HIGH RATES OF POPULATION GROWTH AND DEPENDENCY BURDENS: developing countries tend to have high birth rates, and hence high dependency ratios.
-Those of working age usually have to support a much larger proportion of children than the work force
+(high dependency ratios.
+Those of working age usually have to support a much larger proportion of children than the work force)

 Explain and give examples of the diversity that exists between developing countries.